Consulting Terminology: 120+ Buzzwords to Know

 Example: Investors often use EBITDA as a key metric to evaluate a company's profitability.

-Elevator pitch: A concise and compelling summary of a product, service, or idea that can be delivered in the time it takes to ride an elevator.
+Elevator pitch: A concise and compelling summary of an idea, product, or recommendation that can be delivered in about 30 seconds.

 Example: Can you give me your elevator pitch for the new marketing campaign?